Greetings & well met! I’m Ailene.

 So you’re making your home (personal space, corner, castle, or wherever you call sanctuary) a timeless connection to your story and your magic.

-From the good-luck, Stardust-inspired snowdrops in the garden to the paintings hanging on your walls.
+From the good-luck, Stardust-inspired snowdrops in the garden, to the wardrobe that might one day open to snow covered trees, to the paintings hanging on your walls.

-- You weren’t born to be chained behind a desk.
-You’d rather be squinting at a sun-washed beach between your horse’s ears, bathing in a cold mountain stream, kayaking through white-tipped waves, or boots sliding in scree down the side of a volcano.
+- Know you’re not meant to be chained behind a desk.
+You’d rather be squinting at a sun-washed beach between your horse’s ears, bathing in a cold mountain stream, kayaking through white-tipped waves, or sliding in scree down the side of a volcano.

-- It’s perfectly acceptable to stay up late when you’ve got a good book.
+- Know it’s perfectly acceptable to stay up late when you’ve got a good book.

 I was the girl who was the stereotypical nerd in high school.
 To escape the stereotypical bullies, I spent lunchtimes in my haven—the school library.

 Fast forward a few years, and I figured I’d better grow up and get on with being a mundane, non-magical human.
 I spent four years at university doing a mathematics and computer science degree.
-And, what with study and work and all, I didn’t have the time for silly fiction!
+Study and work swept aside creativity and wonder.
+I mean, fantasies and fairy tales are only for children, right?

 What a pile of domesticated male cattle dung.